Philadelphia Age Discrimination Lawyer

 Fighting For Age Discrimination Victims in Pennsylvania

 The median age in the city of Philadelphia is 34.2 years old.
 As of 2013, the median household income in Philadelphia was $36,836.
 As in other cities around the country, older workers may not get a fair shake in the workplace.
 Employers are often looking for “new blood” or youthful energy and may not value the knowledge and experience possessed by older workers.
 Age discrimination against people aged 40 or older is prohibited under both federal and Pennsylvania state laws.
 If you are subject to age discrimination, you should consult an experienced Philadelphia age discrimination lawyer.
-At Phillips & Associates, we may be able to help you recover damages.
+At Phillips & Associates, PLLC, we may be able to help you recover damages.

 Age Discrimination Under the ADEA

 The federal law prohibiting age discrimination is the Age Discrimination in Employment Act (ADEA) of 1967.
-This law provides protections against discrimination to workers who are at least 40 years old.
+This law provides protection against discrimination to workers who are at least 40 years old.
 It applies to employers that have at least 20 employees.
 Discrimination can occur in the context of hiring, firing, promoting, demoting, pay, training, benefits, and other activities in the workplace.
 The ADEA is interpreted and enforced by the Equal Employment Opportunity Commission (EEOC).

 Some examples of age discrimination under the ADEA include layoffs where an employer dismisses older workers but retains younger ones.
 If you are ideally qualified for a promotion but your employer gives it to a much younger person who is less qualified, you may have grounds for an age discrimination claim.
-If derogatory comments like “you’re getting too old for this job” or “when are you going to retire?” are frequently made to the point the workplace becomes hostile, a Philadelphia age discrimination attorney can assist you in pursuing damages for a hostile work environment.
+If derogatory comments like “you’re getting too old for this job” or “when are you going to retire?” are frequently made to the point that the workplace becomes hostile, a Philadelphia age discrimination attorney can assist you in pursuing damages for a hostile work environment.

 Age Discrimination Under State Law